-Often absent from Monticello, Jefferson did not always succeed in lessening the violence of slavery.
+Jefferson did not succeed in lessening the violence of slavery.
+Not only was he often absent from Monticello, but he struggled to reconcile humane practices with demand for productivity and profit.
 Several slaves were whipped at the hands of Monticello overseers.
 For example, William Page, an overseer at Lego farm for four years, had a reputation as a “terror” among slaves and was characterized as “peevish & too ready to strike.”
 William McGehee, an overseer at Tufton farm for two years, was “tyrannical” and carried a gun “for fear of an attack from the negroes.”
-And Gabriel Lilly, a nailery manager and overseer at Monticello for five years, whipped James Hemings three times in a single day, even when he was too ill “to raise his head.”
+And Gabriel Lilly, a nailery manager and overseer at Monticello for five years, whipped James Hemings – Critta Hemings’ son – three times in a single day, even when he was too ill “to raise his head.”

 How did Jefferson acquire his slaves?

-Jefferson acquired most of the over six hundred slaves he owned during his life through the natural increase of enslaved families.
-He acquired approximately 175 slaves through inheritance: about 40 from the estate of his father, Peter Jefferson, in 1764, and 135 from his father-in-law, John Wayles, in 1774.
-Jefferson purchased fewer than twenty slaves in his lifetime, in some cases to unite spouses and in others to satisfy labor needs at Monticello.
+Jefferson acquired most of the over six hundred people he owned during his life through the natural increase of enslaved families.
+He acquired approximately 175 enslaved people through inheritance: about 40 from the estate of his father, Peter Jefferson, in 1764, and 135 from his father-in-law, John Wayles, in 1774.
+Jefferson purchased fewer than twenty slaves in his lifetime.

 Did Jefferson think that slavery was profitable?

+Jefferson knew slavery was the primary economic engine for the South.
+Jefferson directly profited from the labor of enslaved people on his four quarter farms and at his retreat home, Poplar Forest.
+Tobacco was a labor-intensive crop that required a considerable enslaved labor force, and Jefferson was generally concerned about his profit.
+Additionally, the people themselves were profitable.
 In Virginia, unlike the Caribbean, enslaved women achieved fertility rates that allowed for a self-reproducing slave population.
 Planters could satisfy the demand for slave labor without having to import slaves from Africa.
 Many slaveowners, including Jefferson, understood that female slaves—and their future children—represented the best means to increase the value of his holdings, what he called “capital.”
+This would have been especially true after the abolishment of the slave trade in 1807 in America, which prohibited the importation of new enslaved people and thus increased the value of the people already living in bondage.
 "I consider a woman who brings a child every two years as more profitable than the best man of the farm," Jefferson remarked in 1820.
 "What she produces is an addition to the capital, while his labors disappear in mere consumption."
 An enslaved couple, Minerva and Bagwell Granger, came close to fulfilling Jefferson's disturbing calculation; they had nine children between 1787 and 1810.